What is itPick-by-Light?

-First, the BUS system is integrated into a mounting rail made of aluminium (here marked yellow).
+First, the BUS system is integrated into an aluminium mounting rail (marked yellow here).
 Second, a double clamp is installed at the mounting rail.
 The mounting rail is then connected to the controller with a 4-wire cable (plus, data signal, minus and ground) via the double terminal.
 The cable can then be led from the double terminal to another mounting rail.
-No cables are required between the individual Pick by Light displays!
+No cables are required between the individual Pick-by-Light displays!
 This makes our system so very flexible.
-The displays can be inserted at any position on the mounting rail.
+The displays can be installed at any position of the mounting rail.
 The cabling can be over 300 meters long in total and is designed as "star" or "serial".

 The BUS system is supplied with 24V and may also be operated without cover.
 The advantage of the open solution is that it is very easy to convert the system.
 The displays only have to be moved.

-Our displays are connected without cables (via spring contacts) to the BUS system of the mounting rails, whereby each display has a unique MAC address.
-The controller can use this address to differentiate and control the displays.
-Mounting is done without tools by simply clicking on the mounting rail (Quick-Click-System).
+Our displays are connected without cables (via spring contacts) to the BUS system of the mounting rails.
+Each display has a unique MAC address.
+The controller can use this address to differentiate between the displays and control them in a targeted manner.
+The installation is done without tools by simply clicking on the mounting rail (Quick-Click-System).

-If necessary, the storekeeper can remove the Pick by Light display from the mounting rail with a simple tool and then click it back in again.
-With this system, every conversion is child's play.
+If necessary, the storekeeper can remove the Pick-by-Light display from the mounting rail with a simple tool and then click it back in again.
+With this system, every conversion is made very easy.

-The absolute innovation of the Pick by Light displays is the optional integration of sensors.
+The absolute innovation of the Pick-by-Light displays is the optional integration of sensors.
 First, the sensors monitor the correct access to the storage compartment.
-Secondly, they ensure acknowledgement on picking.
+Secondly, they ensure acknowledgement on removal.
 Third, they can fully automate the acknowledgement process.
 Depending on where the displays are mounted, the sensors are aligned either upwards or downwards.
 Almost every display can be equipped with a sensor.